Summary of Suprematism

 Overview of Suprematism

-Saying "In 1913, trying desperately to liberate art from the ballast of the representational world, I sought refuge in the form of the square," Kasimir Malevich invented Suprematism.
-For him the elemental shape was, "The first step of pure creation."
+Reflecting on the birth of Suprematism, Malevich stated, "In 1913, trying desperately to liberate art from the ballast of the representational world, I sought refuge in the form of the square".
+And in so doing he envisioned "The first step of pure creation".

 Do Not Miss